pjekel/cbtree/documentation/FileStore.md

 If your server only support PHP or CGI but not both the choice is simple.
-If, on the other hand, both are supported and your application requires a full store load, that is, load all available information up-front like with the FileStoreModel that has strict parent-child relationship enabled, than the last question will determine the final outcome.
+If, on the other hand, both are supported and your application requires a full store load, that is, load all available information up-front like with the TreeStoreModel that has strict parent-child relationship enabled, than the last question will determine the final outcome.
 If you operate on a large file system with 10,000+ files it is highly recommended you use the ANSI-C CGI implementation.